jdlubrano/reverse-proxy/README.md

 // ...start the proxy
 ```

-`RequestMiddleware` at the end of the chain runs after `RequestMiddleware` at
-the beginning of the chain.
-The default middleware chain does three things
+The default middleware chain does three things that are most likely desired
-that are most likely desired behavior for a reverse proxy.
-Namely the default
+behavior for a reverse proxy.
+Namely the default request middleware:
-request middleware:

 1. Copies request headers from `incoming` to `outgoing`. (`CopyHeaders`)
 2. Copies the request body from `incoming` to `outgoing`. (`CopyBody`)